anileshs/WordCount/README.md

 1. **_Main:_** The entry point which also does the orchestration of threads.
 2. **_DiskFileReader:_** A Runnable which performs the task of reading the bunch of file paths provided as the input and put individual lines in a blocking collection.
 3. **_LineParser:_** A Callable that reads in lines from a blocking collection and performs word count on each line.
 The results are stored locally, which can be extracted when the thread is done.
+4. **_ConsoleOutput:_** The class responsible for directing the text output to console.
+Since the application is multi-threaded, there are numerous exceptions possible and multiple threads racing for console.
+Hence it made sense to have a central class that would take care of it.
+When big enough, this class can be further broken down into two classes - one would be a dedicated central exception handler; other would be just clean printing the information to screen.